 I started writing this blog at 38 weeks pregnant.
 Sooo pregnant that this baby needs to be born soon but far too pregnant to get up off my lazy arse and do something about it!
 So I have compiled a list on things that can be done that doesn’t involve hiking hills.

 1. Raspberry leaf tea– This is something that can be drank from about 34 weeks pregnant.
 Lots of women say that it helps with avoiding going over due, raspberry leaf tea is something that tones the uterus.
-What the research shows is that it makes your pushing stage shorter, I’m guessing because your uterus is so toned from drinking all that tea that your contractions may be stronger.
+What some research shows is that it makes your pushing stage shorter, I’m guessing because your uterus is so toned from drinking all that tea that your contractions may be stronger.
 Either way this one is always worth a try as you can drink a cuppa whilst sat down scrolling Instagram.
 Plus you don’t even have to leave your house for it, I got mine on Amazon Prime 👌🏼.
+(Not to be used by women who have scars on the uterus from previous caesareans or surgery)

 2. Dates- Another one that can be taken from 34 weeks.
 So 6 dates a day for 6 weeks prior to your due date and some research has shown that this means that you are less likely to have an induction and also less likely to have a hormone drip in labour.
 Again, for this one you can just sit down, chill out and eat dates.
 To make this one really lazy you could even send out hubby to the supermarket to get them.